Chase Extending Pay Yourself Back Through September

-The “Pay Yourself Back” program launched in May of 2020.
-Initially, Chase Sapphire Reserve and Chase Sapphire Preferred cardholders could use Chase Ultimate Rewards points towards statement credits for select purchases.
-These special purchase categories include:
+The “Pay Yourself Back” program was first launched in May 2020.
+Initially, Chase Sapphire Reserve and Chase Sapphire Preferred cardholders could use Chase Ultimate Rewards points to receive statement credits for select purchases like dining, groceries, and home improvement stores.

 The primary goal of the program is to assist Chase’s cardholders during the COVID-19 pandemic.
-The program was successful, resulting in Chase extending it to other cards, including the Chase Ink Business Plus and Ink Preferred, Chase Freedom Flex, and the Chase Freedom Unlimited.
+The program was successful, leading Chase to extend it to other cards, including the Chase Ink Business Plus and Ink Preferred, Chase Freedom Flex, and the Chase Freedom Unlimited.

 • Equal Justice Initiative